rundexter/documentation/source/includes/_modules.md

 //where the foo object is an interactive console object and 42 is a colored number
 ```

-A logger is a programmer's best friend, and the Dexter logger gives you a  ton of power.
-Every time you write a log, Dexter saves all the data you provide alongside a snapshot of the App at that point in time.
-You can then recall and play back your logs for a particular run of an App as needed.
+A logger is a programmer's best friend, and the Dexter logger gives you a  lot of power.
+Every time you write a log, Dexter saves all the explicit data you provide alongside a snapshot of the App at that particular point in time.
+You can then recall and play back your logs for a particular run of an App and watch the App's context progress as the logs come in.

 In its most basic form, you can pass a simple `msg` string into the logger.
 Note that this is the exact same as calling `log({ message: msg })`.

 If you've got some specific information you want to keep track of, you can pass it along as well.
 Our log playback tools will give some special treatment to any `message` property you send along (it'll show it in front of the rest of the logged data in the Dexter console), but it's optional if you don't want it.
+Remember that you can an entire copy of the data in the `dexter` object for free - there's no need to duplicate its information in your log data.

 The `message` property gets additional special treatment by allowing you to format your log message in a way that takes advantage of the modern browser console.
-You can actually embed specific data that you pass along by referencing its key after a colon, allowing you to easily see that data in the browser console.
+You can actually embed specific data in your log message by referencing its key after a colon, allowing you to easily see that data in the browser console.
 This is useful if you want to be able to monitor specific logged variables at a glance in the console.

 ### BaseModule.replay()
 ```javascript